 Satyananda style Yoga Nidra

-Due to the frequency of emails from students and teachers asking about teaching Yoga Nidra in relation to Satyananda’s teachings, I have outlined the facts below.
+Frequently I get emails from students and teachers ask about teaching Yoga Nidra in relation to Satyananda’s teachings.
+I have outlined the facts below.

 Satyananda Yoga Nidra TM